-Founded in 1978 by Bette Overell, the New Zealand Anti-Vivisection Society (NZAVS) is an incorporated society that is working for the abolition of vivisection on the grounds that it is medical and scientific fraud.
+Founded in 1978 by Bette Overell, the New Zealand Anti-Vivisection Society (NZAVS) is an incorporated society that is working for the abolition of vivisection because it is medical and scientific fraud.

 What makes us unique is that we are the only organisation in New Zealand fighting solely for the total abolition of vivisection.

-Over the past three decades we have led and participated in many different anti-vivisection campaigns.
-We led the campaign to prevent legal highs being tested on animals, we were a part of the Be Cruelty-Free campaign that successfully put a ban on testing cosmetics on animals in New Zealand, we removed the requirement for the Draize test in New Zealand law and so much more!
+Over the past three decades, we have led and participated in many different anti-vivisection campaigns.
+We drove the campaign to prevent legal highs being tested on animals, we were a part of the Be Cruelty-Free campaign that successfully banned testing cosmetics on animals in New Zealand, we removed the requirement for the Draize test in New Zealand law and so much more!

 Read more on our previous achievements here